jlisam/hubot-bart/README.md

 ### Installation
 1. cd into your hubot directory and run `npm install --save hubot-bart` to add it to your package.json as a dependency.
 2. Add `"hubot-bart"` to your `external-scripts.json` file.
-3. Set HUBOT_BART_STATION to specify an origin station
+3. Set HUBOT_BART_STATION to specify an origin station (defaults to 'MONT', Montgomery St )
 4. Restart Hubot.

 ### Configuration